-- 12.4 Services that have been looped via the incoming terminals of a cutout shall be removed at WPD's cost and shall be allocated to Budget Code 49 - Service Replacement.
+- 13.4 Services that have been looped via the incoming terminals of a cutout shall be removed at WPD's cost and shall be allocated to Budget Code 49 - Service Replacement.
 Where a service has been looped by an alternative method, the connection shall be analysed for compliance with thermal and voltage requirements (SD5A and SD5K etc.) and each customer connection shall be individually fused. - Notes: (1) Western Power Distribution's policy regarding the charging methodology for the reinforcement of the distribution system is detailed within Standard Technique: NC1P. - (2) Where the meter or meter tails of an installation are deemed to be thermally overloaded, the customer's supplier shall be informed.
-The installation will remain disconnected until the supplier has confirmed that reinforcement works have been completed.

-See Figure 3 for guidance
+The installation will remain disconnected until the supplier has confirmed that reinforcement works have been completed. - (3) See Figure 3 for guidance.

-13.0 ARRANGEMENTS FOR FUEL FILLING STATIONS (1) (EV Charge Points only)
+14.0 ARRANGEMENTS FOR FUEL FILLING STATIONS (1) (Electric vehicle charge points only)

-13.1 WPD will not provide an earth terminal for a supply direct to a fuel filling station (2) or to a secondary (3) supply to an electric vehicle charge point (4).
-The installer shall confirm that the existing fuel filling station connection does not utilise an earth connection from WPD (PME or SNE).
+14.1 WPD will not normally provide an earth terminal for a supply direct to a fuel filling station (2) or to a secondary (3) supply to an electric vehicle charge point (4).
+The installer shall confirm that the existing fuel filling station connection does not utilise an earth connection from WPD (PME or SNE connection derived from a PME main).